Stack Management

 Import from docker run

-- Stop — graceful stop with configurable timeout
+- Stop — graceful stop with the configured timeout

 Editing a stack